-Flow of Events in the Study and Test Phases of Experiment 1.
+Figure 2 Flow of Events in the Study and Test Phases of Experiment 1

 Note.
-Panel A shows the study phase of the image block (example of a congruent trial); Panel B shows the study phase of the word block (example of an incongruent trial); Panel C shows the test phase (equal for both blocks).
+Panel A shows the study phase of the image block (example of a congruent trial).
+Panel B shows the study phase of the word block (example of an incongruent trial).
+Panel C shows the test phase (equal for both blocks).
 Panel D illustrates the feedback screen.
-Images are not drawn to scale.
+Images are drawn by the author and not drawn to scale.
+See the online article for the color version of this figure.